datadiscoveries/Explore_LEGO_Inventory_In_SQL/README.md

 # Explore LEGO Inventory in SQL
-Creates a few interesting queries to learn about inventory quantity rankings on LEGO sets and parts.
-This exploration includes at least one example of each of the following SQL concepts and statements: window functions, aggregate functions, views, case statements, CTE's, multiple joins, substrings, altered views, filters, sorts, "cast", and "is not null."
+This SQL script returns analytics to learn about inventory quantity rankings for LEGO sets and parts.
+This exploration includes window functions, aggregate functions, views, case statements, CTE's, multiple joins, substrings, altered views, filters, sorts, "cast" statements, and "is not null" statements.

 Click [here](https://rebrickable.com/downloads/) for all data sets used in this project.
 The data is updated daily.